WINNER Personal Injury Law Firm of the Year

 Get started

-The whole person impairment compensation calculator and guide we’ve presented here provides useful reference information, however it’s important to understand that your situation is unique, and your injuries may have led to other health issues and complications.
+The whole person impairment compensation calculator and permanent impairment payout amounts NSW guide we’ve presented here provides useful reference information.
+However, it’s important to understand that your situation is unique, and your injuries may have led to other health issues and complications.
 At Law Partners, we have some of Australia’s best no win no fee lawyers who will take time to get to know you personally and get a thorough understanding of how your life has been impacted by your injuries.
-That’s how we’ll make sure you receive your maximum compensation entitlements, including any lump sums you’re entitled to.
+That’s how we’ll make sure you receive your maximum compensation entitlements, including the full permanent impairment payout amounts NSW you’re entitled to.

 Chantille Khoury is a Principal at Law Partners.
 She specialises in motor accident injury, public liability and workers compensation.